Nilored/wiki.teardowngame.ru/docs/source/string/byte.rst

      - endPos = startPos
      - The last character of the string to get the byte of.

-Draws a rect at the screen
+Draws a rect at the screen.